Henry le Despenser: The Norwich Crusade of 1383

-Career after 1383
+Military career after 1383

 Norwich Cathedral, one of the great Norman buildings of England.
 Henry le Despenser is buried in front of the high altar.

 Soon after returning from Flanders, the bishop was impeached in parliament, on 26 October 1383, in the presence of the king.
 The chancellor Michael de la Pole accused him of not mustering his troops at Calais, as had been agreed; not recruiting a high enough number of armed men; refusing to certify properly who his military leaders were; deceiving the king by not allowing a secular lord to command the expedition to Flanders; and disbanding his forces prematurely.
 Despenser denied all the charges, insisting that enough men had assembled at Ypres, that he had chosen his commanders well and that he had not refused to obey the king's orders.
 After de la Pole declared the bishop's replies to be insufficient, Despenser requested another hearing to defend himself still further, which was granted.
 In this hearing Despencer proceeded to blame his own commanders for forcing him to retreat from Ypres and then evacuate the garrisons.
 All his arguments were refuted and he was blamed for the failure of the expedition.
 His temporalities were confiscated and he was ordered to repay any costs taken from money gained from the French.